 The Internet Services industry has arisen in a highly disorganized, unstructured way, driven by a multitude of uncoordinated commercial initiatives.
-The various industry capabilities have been built in an ad hoc manner, based on immediate business expedience, rather than by any sort of
+The various industry capabilities have been built in an ad hoc manner, based on immediate business expedience, rather than by any sort of overarching engineering design.
+The result is the Internet Services industry as it exists today: chaotic, non-collaborative, uncoordinated, and falling far short of its true potential.
 In contrast to this, the ByStar Digital Ecosystem is based on a coherent, collaborative, scalable, generalized Internet Services model.

-Together, the Libre-Halaal Services and By^{} models have enormous implications.
-The Libre Services development model, and the By^{} unified services model, can transform the Internet completely, from the proprietary and ad hoc model of today into something far more powerful.
+Together, the Libre-Halaal Services and By\ models have enormous implications.
+The Libre Services development model, and the By\ unified services model, can transform the Internet completely, from the proprietary and ad hoc model of today into something far more powerful.